-The Users Group has begun GPS mapping the tracks and they plan to have GPS fitted bikes for hire.
+Upgrade the existing Visitor Information Centre /Peppin Centre Display to include a small contemporary and well curated display of the history of Deniliquin other side of road.
+Toilets could be better presented and more upgrade as part of a Public Toilet Review (PTR).
+There is an opportunity to improve wayfinding and promote Deni at this rest stop including possible alternative uses the tracks and they plan to have GPS fitted bikes for hire.
 Some maintenance of the tracks has been undertaken, including raking and clearing of logs.
 Mapping and signage of approximately 30km of tracks is underway.
 There are opportunities to foster and support the User Group and their valuable work: